-1. To set the priority channel, hold down the [16/9] key and press the [H/L(m)] key.
-The channel will change from "16" to "9" to Preset Channels "0" through "9" with each press of the [H/L(On)] key.
-When the [16/9] key is released the displayed channel will be set as the Priority Channel (the "P" icon will appear at the left side of the channel number).

-- 2. For Priority Scanning, press the [SCAN(DW)] key to activate the Memory Scanning, then hold down the [SCAN(DW)] key for three seconds, Scanning will proceed between the memorized channels and the Priority Channel.
+- 1. To set the priority channel, hold down the [16/9] key and press the [MEM] key.
+The channel will change from "16" to "9" to Preset Channels "0" through "9" with each press of the [MEM] key.
+When the [16/9] key is released the displayed channel will be set as the Priority Channel (the "P" icon will appear at the left side of the channel number). - For Priority Scanning, press the [SCAN(DW)] key to activate the Memory Scanning, then hold down the [SCAN(DW)] key while activating the Memory Scan.
+Scanning will proceed between the memorized channels and the Priority Channel.
 The Priority Channel will be scanned after each programmed channel. - 3.
-As an example of priority scanning, let us say that marine channels "06".
-"07", and "08" are memorized in the transceiver's scan memory.
+As an example of priority scanning, let us say that marine channels "06", "07", and "08" are memorized in the transceiver's scan memory.
 Priority scanning will proceed in the following sequence:

-$[CH06] \rightarrow [Priority Channel] \rightarrow [CH07] \rightarrow [Priority Channel] \rightarrow$ $[CH08] \rightarrow [Priority Channel] \rightarrow [CH06] \rightarrow [Priority Channel] \cdots$
+[CH06] → [Priority Channel] → [CH07] → [Priority Channel] → [CH08] → [Priority Channel] → [CH06] → [Priority Channel] ·····

 - 4. Even when the transceiver stops and listens to the signal of a programmed channel, the transceiver will shift to a "dual watch" mode between this channel and the priority channel.
 Therefore, your priority watching of the designated channel is not compromised when the scanner has paused on an active channel. - 5.
-Press and hold the [SCAN(DW)] key for three seconds to return to the Memory Scan operation, if desired. - 6.
-To stop the Priority Scanning, press the [SCAN(DW)] or [CLR(WX)] key.
+To stop the Priority Scanning, press the [SCAN(DW)] key.